Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_2.rst

                                   # about the original samples
                                   split = False)

-   # Get only the first ten rows
+   # Get only the first ten rows.
    df_dec_out = df_dec_out.iloc[:10,:]

 Step 2 - Get the trained DGD model